terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 You can create as many `iks` or `openshift` clusters and worker pools on VPC.
 For `ROKS` clusters, make sure to enable public gateways to allow your cluster to correctly provision ingress application load balancers.

+:exclamation: **Important:** You can't update Red Hat OpenShift cluster nodes by using this module.
+The Terraform logic ignores updates to prevent possible destructive changes.

 The following example shows the `cluster` variable type.

 ```terraform